hamidb80/floatorm/readme.md

 single model for both your table creation & your nim objects!

 ## Usage
-for now, take a look at `tests/test.nim`
+take a look at `tests/test.nim`

 ## Limitations:
-currently it only supports `Sqlite`
+currently only `Sqlite` is supported

 ## Todo:
 - [ ] read from existing database